wencharmwang/RSS3-Wiki/src/guide/rss3-sdk-for-javascript.md

 ### Getting the list of persona's followers and followings

 The protocol defines that each persona can have many types of link, but the protocol does not define what id represent following link.
-Here we use `following` as the id, you can also define your own link id.
+Here we use `following` as the id, we can also define our own link id.

 Next let's try to get the persona's following list, that is, the list of link with the id `following`.